 With world Poetry Day in mind I thought I would share some poems which I have recently come across.
 World Poetry Day is 20 years old.
 One of its aims is to celebrate linguistic diversity.

 During my school days we had to learn poetry by rote.
-It was something I could never do.
-Each and everytime although having spent at least an hour memorising the various poems by the next day I had totally forgotten every word.
-I dreaded being asked to recite the homework.
+It was something I could never manage and dreaded being asked to recite.

 by Frida Wolfe